geoffreylitt/wildcard-onward-paper/paper.md

 **Adding estimated read times**: Next, the user decides to attempt a more substantial customization: to add estimated read times to articles on Hacker News.

-The table contains additional columns to the right of the original attributes for each row, where the user can enter spreadsheet-style formulas to compute derived values.
-We provide generic names for these columns by default as spreadsheets do, so that users don't need to choose column names themselves.
-The user enters a formula into the `user1` column: ([@fig:hacker-news], Note C):
+The table contains additional empty columns (`user1`, `user2`, ...), where the user can enter spreadsheet-like formulas to compute derived values.
+The user enters a formula into the first column: ([@fig:hacker-news], Note C):

 ```
 =ReadTimeInSeconds(link)
 ```

 This calls a built-in function that takes a URL as an argument and uses a public web API to compute an estimated read time for the link's contents.
-The argument `link` refers to a column name in the table; for each row, the formula is evaluated with the link for that particular row.
-The result of evaluating this formula is a numerical value in seconds for each article.
+The `link` argument refers to a column name in the table; the formula is automatically evaluated across all rows in the table, using the value of `link` for each row.

 The user clicks the `user1` column header to sort the articles on the page in descending order of estimated read time, helping to prioritize reading deeper content.
 It would be useful to show these read times in the page too, but before doing that, the user wants to make the time estimates more readable.
 They enter another formula in the next column, `user2`: